 The Senate passes the Coronavirus Aid, Relief, and Economic Security (CARES) Act, providing $2 trillion in aid to hospitals, small businesses, and state and local governments, while including an elimination of the Medicare sequester from May 1 through December 31, 2020.

-The House of Representatives approves the CARES act, the largest economic recovery package in history, and President Trump signs it into law.
+The House of Representatives approves the CARES act, the largest economic recovery package in history, and Trump signs it into law.
 The bipartisan legislation provides direct payments to Americans and expansions in unemployment insurance.

 March 30 — FDA Authorizes Use of Hydroxychloroquine